mithril-security/blindai/README.md

 By using BlindAI, data remains always protected as it is only decrypted inside a Trusted Execution Environment, called an enclave, whose contents are protected by hardware.
 While data is in clear inside the enclave, it is inaccessible to the outside thanks to isolation and memory encryption.
 This way, data can be processed, enriched, and analysed by AI, without exposing it to external parties.

+## :rocket: Geting started

+We provide a [Getting started](https://docs.mithrilsecurity.io/getting-started/quick-start) example on our docs, with the deployment of DistilBERT with BlindAI, to make it possible to analyze confidential text with privacy guarantees.

+We have also articles and corresponding notebooks to deploy COVID-Net and Wav2vec2 with BlindAI, to enable respectively analysis of Chest X-Rays and speech with end-to-end protection.
+You can find them just [below](#models-covered-by-blindai) in our full table of use cases and models covered.

-## Which part of the AI workflow do we cover?
+## :book: Which part of the AI workflow do we cover?

 ![Position AI toolkit](assets/position_ai_toolkit.PNG)